 Instructional videos may be posted on teacher Google Classroom.
 These videos will further the instructional sequence by serving as initial exposure to content or supporting student understanding by focusing on reteaching or clarifying previously instructed materials.
 The school district will coordinate with families needing additional support.

-- Log into their teacher’s Google Classroom to identify the expected work for the day.
+Log into their teacher’s Video Session Daily, as well as Google Classroom to identify the expected work for the day.

-- Communicate with teachers when they have questions or need clarification.
-Teachers will be available in the Google Classroom and via district email.
+Communicate with teachers when they have questions or need clarification.
+Outside of the class period, teachers will be available in the Google Classroom and via district email.